amy777555/SkylineProblem/README.md

 ## Input Format

-The input file will contain the height of the building first, followed by the x-coordinates of the building's left edge and then its right edge.
+The input file will contain the heights of each building first, followed by the x-coordinates of their left edge (LeftX) and right edges (RightX) as shown below.

 Example: